By: Chris ⎜ Last updated

 Bergen has three Michelin-starred restaurants, a legendary hot dog stand that's been grilling since 1946, and a 96-year-old fish cake recipe that was once shipped weekly to Norwegian embassy staff in Paris.
-You can still waste serious money eating badly here if you wander into the wrong place on Bryggen, though.
+You can still waste a lot of money eating badly here if you wander into the wrong place though, as Bergen is expensive.
 What follows will stop that from happening.
 Here´s a selection of 9 of the best restaurants in Bergen at all price points.

 At a glance